UoB-COMSM0166/2025-group-4/README.md

   <img src="images/user poster 4.png" alt="User Poster 4" width="45%" />
 </p>

-To better understand what features we should prioritize, we created user stories.
+To better understand what features we should prioritise, we created user stories.

 Our team designed several posters featuring characters to represent these user stories, ensuring personalization and keeping them in mind.